jfehrle/coq/doc/sphinx/user-extensions/syntax-extensions.rst

-It is possible to locally extend the interpretation scope stack using the syntax :n:`(@term)%@ident` (or simply :n:`@term%@ident` for atomic terms), where :token:`ident` is a special identifier called *delimiting key* and bound to a given scope.
+It is possible to locally extend the interpretation scope stack using the syntax :n:`(@term)%@ident` (or simply :n:`@term%@ident` for atomic terms), where :token:`ident` is a special identifier called a *delimiting key* and bound to a given scope.

 In such a situation, the term term, and all its subterms, are interpreted in the scope stack extended with the scope bound to :token:`ident`.